 - Characters that specialize in Short Blades can make particularly good use of Confusing Touch, as not only will their high-speed attacks make applying the spell faster, they can follow it up with a devastating stab.

 - Confusing Touch remains useful for a long time.
-Even dangerous threats in the Lair sub-branches like nagarajas or emperor scorpions have about a 1 in 3 chance of being confused long enough for you to gain the upper hand.
+Dangerous threats throughout the game like nagarajas, high-end deep elves, and even greater mummies have about a 1 in 3 chance of being confused long enough for you to gain the upper hand.
 The spell even functions on enemies that are otherwise immune to enchantments like statues or golems.
 It's only when enemy HD starts getting above 16 that Confusing Touch starts becoming obsolete, and even in the very late game, there are still threats with HD low enough to be susceptible.

 - Confusing Touch only triggers on melee attacks; if you need to do damage while the spell is still active, ranged attacks, spells, and wands still work.